 1. Location of the Investment Property

-The location of the property is a crucial factor to consider when choosing an investment property.
+The location of the property is a crucial factor to consider when choosing an investment property and many new investors make a mistake when it comes to location.
 Try to look for houses in neighbourhoods with a good reputation.
 The environment and outlook of a neighbourhood make the first impression on a potential tenant.
 It helps drive the value of the property as well.

 2. Amenities Near the Investment Property

 More premium neighbourhoods attract better tenants.
 Another factor to consider is the accessibility to good schools, parks, shopping centers, and hospitals in the community.
 Families and couples who are looking to move are more likely to consider your house if it is located within a short distance of such places.

 It is also important to be mindful of the available parking space in the area.
 Ample parking space will make your property more desirable.
 It is an appealing feature that can also be advertised.
 People don’t want to worry about their car parking every day, and this would solve their problems.